mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 #### 34:07

-And then next, Dogen Zenji [says],
+And then next, Dōgen Zenji [says],

 > Everyone is endowed with body and mind, though their actions inevitably vary, being either strong or weak, brave or cowardly.
 It is through the daily actions of our body and mind, however, that we directly become Buddha with our body and mind.
 This is known as realization of the Way.